As a mother of two children, now teenagers, I’m very interested in mindfulness for families, and offer programs for adults, children and teens.

 As a part of this life long learning, I completed a 2 year- postgraduate on mindfulness based intervention 2011, and teacher-training mindfulness for children in 2012.

-I was certified as a trainer in the positive neuroplasticity program by Rick Hanson in 2018, and I am currently becoming a mindful self compassion trainer.
+I was certified as a trainer in the positive neuroplasticity program by Rick Hanson in 2018, and also as a mindful self compassion trainer by the Center for Self compassion with Christopher Germer.
 I’m also taking a therapy-course in solution- focused therapy (4 years)

 I go on retreats regularly, mostly at the EIAB, one of Thich Nhat Hanh’s retreat centres, and I am part of and co-lead a weekly mindful parents practice group.